 - What progress has been made in developing SDS in a) Youth in transition b) Supporting Adults with disabilities? - How does this compare with targets (ours/National) and are the targets realistic? - What model do we have for evaluating/balancing priorities in making decisions? - What use do we make of partners assessments of services? - How good is our market awareness (and therefore our procurement/commissioning)?
-Including an assessment of what is out there - what effect does the use of one supplier/provider have on smaller specialist providers? - What role might the Council play in the market place? - What alternatives to current provision of services have we looked at? - How will personalisation deliver efficiencies? - What are the key issues relating to Social Care provision for these clients (in relation to personalisation) - How have we involved Service Users and what feedback do we have? - How are we working with providers and partners? - What other policy changes might impact upon delivery?
+Including an assessment of what is out there - what effect does the use of one supplier/provider have on smaller specialist providers? - What alternatives to current provision of services have we looked at? - How will personalisation deliver efficiencies? - What are the key issues relating to Social Care provision for these clients (in relation to personalisation) - How have we involved Service Users and what feedback do we have? - How are we working with providers and partners? - What other policy changes might impact upon delivery?